mistersingh179/bw-dashboard/README.md

 - add it as a header with key `cookie` & value of `next-auth.session-token=81f3db43-b3fb-4a85-8507-bee316db9ae2`

 ## Pending backlog
-- don't save trailing slash when website is added
-- don't save trailing slash when webpage is added via service
 - put redis cache in front of repeated static repeated queries in advertisement lookup api
 - we don't want 2 ads for the same ad spot returned
 - we want randomized 2 ads